-• MPH in Health Policy students are required to complete 8/9 total elective credits (8 or 9 depending on whether the Advanced Health Policy Analysis Selective Course was 2 or 3 credits).
+• MPH in Health Policy students are required to complete 9-10 total elective credits (9 or 10 depending on whether the course chosen to satisfy the Advanced Health Policy Analysis Requirement was 2 or 3 credits).
 Elective credits may be earned through any PUBH or HSML course.